Solution-Focused Brief Therapy (SFBT)

 How many sessions does SFBT usually take?

-While some types of therapy might last for months or years, solution focused brief therapy concentrates on ways to find solutions in a shorter amount of time.
+While some types of therapy might last for months or years, solution-focused brief therapy focuses on identifying solutions within a shorter period.
 While this type of treatment may require as many as 20 sessions, that's not the norm.
 Instead, a constructive collaboration with a SFBT therapist will typically take 5–8 sessions.
-This abbreviated time frame is possible because SFBT is commonly used for most clients who are motivated to make behavioral changes but need help solution building and putting a plan into action.
+This abbreviated time frame is possible because solution-focused brief therapy is commonly used for most clients who are motivated to make behavioral changes but need help with solution-building and putting a plan into action.

 A short history of SFBT

 Solution-focused brief therapy was first conceptualized in the 1980s at the Brief Family Therapy Center in Milwaukee.
 Spouses and colleagues Steve de Shazer and Insoo Kim Berg found themselves inspired by the work of psychiatrist Milton Eriskon, which was predicated on the belief that an individual already has the resources and the strength to solve problems in their own life.
-With this in mind, the two psychotherapists began looking into the best way to help their clients at the family therapy center achieve real, meaningful change in their lives.
+With this in mind, the two psychotherapists developed solution-focused brief therapy as a practical approach to help their clients at the family therapy center achieve real, meaningful change in their lives.
 In other words, they were seeking to find out “what works in therapy.”

 They spent countless hours observing traditional therapy sessions to isolate the questions and techniques that seemed to produce the most tangible benefits.
-They recognized patterns and began developing this new type of forward-thinking therapy, which is focused on the individual’s future instead of their past, finding solutions to current problems in everyday life rather than focusing on root causes.
-Counseling outcome research has since shown that this therapy is effective, offering lasting change for individuals and families.
+They recognized patterns and began developing this new type of forward-thinking therapy known as solution-focused brief therapy (SFBT).
+This approach is focused on the individual’s future instead of their past, finding solutions to current problems in everyday life rather than focusing on root causes.
+Counseling outcome research has since found that solution-focused brief therapy is effective, offering lasting change for individuals and families.
 It may be a useful therapeutic intervention for many clients with relationship problems and challenges with everyday life.
-SFBT may also be effective for improving child behavioral problems.
+Solution-focused brief therapy (SFBT) may also be effective for improving child behavioral problems.

 Tips for getting the most out of your session

-Individuals participating in solution focused brief therapy SFBT are expected to take an active role in their sessions.
-It’s the single best way to get the most out of the treatment, since it was designed to be hands-on in this way.
-That said, what follows are a handful of other tips that may also help you take advantage of your brief time in solution-focused therapy.
+Individuals participating in solution-focused brief therapy SFBT are expected to take an active role in their sessions.
+It’s the single best way to get the most out of the treatment since it was designed to be hands-on in this way.
+That said, what follows are a handful of other tips that may also help you take advantage of your brief time in solution-focused brief therapy.

-As you can sense based on the name, this type of therapy is future oriented and all about solutions.
+As you can sense based on the name, solution-focused brief therapy is future-oriented and all about solutions.
 For it to be effective—that is, in order to find meaningful solutions for the problems you’re facing—you’ll need to have a goal in mind that your therapist can help you achieve.
 When you show up at your first session, your provider will likely ask you about your future hopes and goals.
-Your provider may help you refine or narrow the scope of the goal, but having a general idea in mind will be important for this solution focused approach.
+Your provider may help you refine or narrow the scope of the goal, but having a general idea in mind will be important for this solution-focused approach.

 Be present during your sessions

-Since this type of therapy takes place on a limited time frame, it’s in your best interest to use every moment you have with your therapist.
+Since solution-focused brief therapy takes place in a limited time frame, it’s in your best interest to use every moment you have with your therapist.
 Arriving in plenty of time so you’re not rushed or cutting into your session can help.
 It may also be useful to take a few minutes beforehand to put yourself in the right frame of mind.
 Get back in touch with your goal, what you talked about last time, and any relevant updates or thoughts you may want to bring up this time.
-That way, when your session starts, you’ll be prepared to be fully present and get the most out of it.
+That way, when the solution-focused brief therapy session starts, you’ll be prepared to be fully present and get the most out of it.

 Do your homework